Shifting to Machine Supervision: Annotation-Efficient Semi and Self-Supervised Learning for Automatic Medical Image Segmentation and Classification: Introduction

-In recent times, the field of computer vision has witnessed remarkable strides, as a result of achievements of learning algorithms such as Deep Metric Learning \cite{chen2020simple}, self-distillation \cite{caron2021emerging}, masked image modeling \cite{xie2022simmim}, etc. These innovative approaches have made learning meaningful visual representations from unannotated image data possible.
-Finetuning models from these learners has shown competitive performance \cite{caron2021emerging} gains.
-Consequently, a growing interest exists in exploring and studying the application of such learning algorithms in medical imaging modalities with limited annotation.
-These learning algorithms are typically deployed within the framework of self-supervised, semi-supervised, or unsupervised settings.
-They often involve a two-stage process: 1) a pre-training stage where representations are acquired from unannotated data and 2) a fine-tuning stage using annotated data where the model is refined to align with the specific target task.
-In a self-supervised setting, pre-training involves an auxiliary task performed without using ground truth labels to learn strong representations.
-In the case of a semi-supervised setting, the pre-training and finetuning stages can be performed simultaneously.
-In self-supervised approaches, we focus on DINO (Distillation with NO labels)\cite{caron2021emerging} and CASS (Cross-Architerual Self-supervision) \cite{singh2022cass}.
-These techniques leverage joint embedding \cite{balestriero2023cookbook} based architecture to learn useful representations.
-These approaches essentially learn to map the two views of an image to the same embedding.
-DINO \cite{caron2021emerging} relies on augmentation to generate two views of the same image, whereas CASS \cite{singh2022cass} relies on two different neural network architectures for the same image.
-For the semi-supervised approach, we focus on the cross-architectural, cross-teaching approach \cite{luo2021ctbct}.
-Shifting reliance from the labels (human annotation) to some fully self-supervisory signal or in part (semi-supervised) signal could also be understood as a shift to machine supervision from human supervision.
-Our study shows that machine supervision improves performance with modest fractions of labeled data; the use of these approaches early in the research could save triage time.
-Machine supervision methods are also more scalable than supervised methods as they are label-independent.\\
+In recent times, the field of computer vision has witnessed remarkable strides due to achievements in learning algorithms such as Deep Metric Learning \cite{chen2020simple}, self-distillation \cite{caron2021emerging}, masked image modeling \cite{xie2022simmim}, etc. These innovative approaches have enabled the learning of meaningful visual representations from unannotated image data, with fine-tuning models from these learners showing competitive performance gains \cite{caron2021emerging}.
+There is a growing interest in exploring and applying these learning algorithms to medical imaging modalities, where annotations are notably scarce.
+These algorithms, typically deployed in self-supervised, semi-supervised, or unsupervised settings, involve a two-stage process: 1) pre-training to acquire representations from unannotated data, and 2) fine-tuning using annotated data to refine the model for the specific target task.

-In this work, we compare the performance of state-of-the-art machine supervision approaches against transfer learning on segmentation and classification, two critical medical image analysis tasks, on three challenging datasets of different medical modalities - Histopathology Slide images and skin lesions images.
-We will also study the effectiveness of machine supervision by varying the amount of annotated data used for fine-tuning.
-Machine supervision approaches studied are \cite{caron2021emerging, singh2022cass} for the purpose of classification, and \cite{luo2021ctbct, picie2021} segmentation.